Go (Pearl Jam song): Release and reception

 While the "Go" single was released commercially to international markets in 1993, the commercial single was not released in the United States until June 27, 1995, and was only available as a more expensive import version beforehand.
 "Go" was released as a single in 1993 with a previously unreleased B-side titled "Alone", of which an alternate version can also be found on the compilation album, Lost Dogs (2003).
 The song peaked at number three on the Billboard Album Rock Tracks chart and number eight on the Billboard Modern Rock Tracks chart.
 At the 1995 Grammy Awards, "Go" received a nomination for Best Hard Rock Performance.

-Outside the United States, the single was released commercially in Australia, Canada, Indonesia, Thailand, and the United Kingdom.
+Outside the United States, the single was released commercially in Australia, Europe, and the United Kingdom.
 The UK release of this single included a bonus cassette featuring a live version of the Vs. track "Animal", which was distributed free with all the vinyl "Go" singles.
-This made the song ineligible to reach the UK top 40, and it stalled at number 190.
-It is unknown how many sales the single generated, but as this was the case Pearl Jam essentially missed out on breaking into the UK's top ten single sales with this release ("Spin the Black Circle" eventually reached number 10 in November 1994, the band's only UK top-ten single).
+This made the song ineligible to reach the UK top 100, and it stalled at number 190.
+However, on the UK Network Chart compiled by the Media Research Information Bureau (MRIB), it reached at number 10.
 "Go" peaked at number 22 on the Australian ARIA Singles Chart, number 21 in the Netherlands, and number five in Norway.
-In New Zealand, the single reached number two to become Pearl Jam's highest-charting song in that country.
-"Spin the Black Circle" matched this peak in 1994.
+In New Zealand, the single reached number two to become Pearl Jam's highest-charting song in that country, along with 1994's "Spin the Black Circle".